penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 from which you will want to install the database server.
 Two primary options are
 available:

-1. **Vendor-Provided Packages**\
+1. **Vendor-Provided Packages**

-   These are included in the software repositories of most Linux distributions and are maintained by the distribution vendor.
+:   These are included in the software repositories of most Linux distributions
+    and are maintained by the distribution vendor.

     **Advantages:**

     - **Simplified installation:** Packages are readily available via the distribution’s package manager.
     - **Vendor support:** For enterprise distributions (e.g., RHEL, SLES), active subscriptions include official support.
     - **Compatibility:** Guaranteed integration with other system packages and dependencies.
       - **Distribution-specific optimizations:** Includes tailored configurations (e.g., logrotate, bash completion,...).
       - **Long-term maintenance:** Security and bug fixes are backported by the vendor for the duration of the distribution’s support lifecycle.

     **Disadvantages:**

       - **Version lock-in:** Major distribution upgrades may automatically introduce newer database versions, potentially requiring compatibility checks with Zabbix.
       - **Vendor modifications:** Default configurations, log directories, and data paths may be altered to align with distribution-specific standards.

 2. **Official MariaDB/PostgreSQL Repositories**

-   These repositories provide packages directly from MariaDB/PostgreSQL and offer access to the latest stable releases.
+:   These repositories provide packages directly from MariaDB/PostgreSQL and offer
+    access to the latest stable releases.

     **Advantages:**

     - **Up-to-date versions:** Immediate access to the latest features, security patches, and bug fixes.
 However, make sure Zabbix is compatible with the chosen version.
     - **Enterprise support:** Option to purchase MariaDB Enterprise or Enterprise DB respectively, which includes professional support and additional features.

     **Disadvantages:**

     - **Manual version management:** Users must proactively monitor and upgrade to new major versions to ensure continued security and bug fix coverage.

 In this chapter we will concentrate on the OS vendor-provided packages but we will point you to the instructions on how to use the official database-vendor packages